Ancient and Medieval History (BA)

 |Typical places available||The School of History, Archaeology and Religion typically has 320 places available.|

 |Typical applications received||The School of History, Archaeology and Religion typically receives 1800 applications.|

-This is a three-year degree programme comprising of some core modules that provide essential skills and training as well as a wide variety of optional modules for you to select from in order to tailor your degree to meet your interests.
+This is a three-year degree programme comprising core modules that provide essential skills and training as well as a wide variety of optional modules for you to select from in order to tailor your degree to meet your interests.
 You can also take further modules in the humanities and social sciences, thereby developing your range of skills and knowledge.
 You normally take 120 credits in each year.

-Students take 120 credits of modules in year 2, 60 in Ancient History and 60 in Medieval History including a core module on historical methods and an independent study which may include a dissertation on a topic of your choice in either Ancient or Medieval History.
+Students take 120 credits of modules in year two, 60 in Ancient History and 60 in Medieval History, including a core module on historical methods and an independent study which may include a dissertation on a topic of your choice in either Ancient or Medieval History.

-Students take 120 credits of modules in year 3, 60 in Ancient History and 60 in Medieval History.
+Students take 120 credits of modules in year three, 60 in Ancient History and 60 in Medieval History including a dissertation option.